 - Facebook.
 Join the Spinal Life Australia group, engage and share posts.

 - Australian businesses.
-Try these tips Spinal Life Australia released for last year’s awareness week, to make your business more wheelchair accessible.
+Try these tips Spinal Life Australia released two year ago during awareness week, to make your business more wheelchair accessible.

 - Donate.
 Make a donation to an Australian spinal cord injury organisation.

-- Paraquad South Australia has several events lined up, including a dog wash competition, Father’s Day car wash competition, lunches, art therapy and quiz night.
+- Paraquad South Australia has several events lined up, including an information session.
 You can see the full list of events here.

 Disability parking permit perks

 As someone with a SCI, having wheelchair insurance protects you financially against loss, damage or theft of your wheelchair.
 And if you’re the owner of an accessible parking permit, if you’re with Blue Badge Insurance you can get up to 25% off our car insurance for disability parking permit holders.